DRY COMMODITY Trends

 • The wheat markets were higher through Wednesday of this week vs. the prior week

-• Historically, the wheat markets have been steady to higher during April and May
+• Historically, the wheat markets have been steady to higher during April and May, which are the primary growing months for the winter wheat crop, according to analysts

-• Domestic winter wheat basis offers were slightly lower this week, and are at a slight discount to values posted last year at this time
+• Domestic winter wheat basis offers were steady this week, and are currently at a modest discount to values posted last year at this time

 The data contained in the Farmer’s Report is provided for informational purposes only, is not tailored to your specific purchasing needs, and is not intended as a substitute for any other publicly-available market data or information.
 The Farmer’s Report is compiled from the last-received market data provided by the United States Department of Agriculture (USDA) and/or other market sources, and is subject to change without notice.
 Nothing herein is the opinion of US Foods®.
 US Foods neither assumes any legal liability nor makes any warranty or guaranty, either express or implied, regarding the completeness, accuracy or usefulness of this information.